AdeyAmare/solar-challenge-week0/README.md

 The `ComparisonHandler` class combines cleaned datasets across countries, generating boxplots and average GHI bar charts, and performs ANOVA and Kruskal–Wallis tests to assess differences in solar irradiance.

+5. Interactive Dashboard

+The Streamlit dashboard allows users to upload CSV files, select countries and metrics, visualize interactive boxplots, and view top regions tables.
+It provides a dynamic interface for exploring solar data insights and is ready for deployment on Streamlit Community Cloud.

-4. Modular & Reproducible Design
+6. Modular & Reproducible Design

 Core functionality is implemented in Python classes under scripts/ to maintain reusable, clean code.
 Notebooks focus on analysis and storytelling, keeping complex logic separate.